arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monadcomprehensions/README.md

 Arrow uses the same abstraction as coroutines to group threads and other contexts of execution: `CoroutineContext`.
 There are multiple default values and wrappers for common cases in both the standard library, and the extension library [kotlinx.coroutines](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/-coroutine-dispatcher/index.html).

+#### Blocking thread jumps

+NOTE: This blocking approach to thread jumping will change before the 1.0 release, as it's causing non-blocking datatypes to behave as if they were blocking.

 In any `binding()` block there is a helper function `bindIn()` that takes a `CoroutineContext` as a parameter and can return any value.
 This value will be lifted into a data type using `just()`.